Social Media and Eating Disorders: How TikTok Promotes Dangerous Videos

 A Parent’s Guide to Social Media and Eating Disorders

-To learn more about how families should respond to these pressures, we spoke with Ashley Scott, assistant program director at Walden Behavioral Care, an eating disorder treatment center, about what parents and guardians should know about eating disorders.
+To learn more about how families should respond to these pressures, we spoke with Ashley Scott, assistant program director at Walden Behavioral Care, an eating disorder treatment center, about what parents and guardians should know about social media and eating disorders.
 “We know that adolescent brains aren’t fully developed, so they are even more susceptible to influence,” she says.
 “When a child is exposed to eating disorder-related content, it can spark the urge to engage in new behaviors or to ‘perfect’ their existing behaviors.”

 Whether or not your child is already experiencing an eating disorder, it’s important to not underestimate the power of peer influence when it comes to eating disorders.
 Scott says many of the clients in her program are in treatment because of something they saw a friend doing or something they encountered online.
 Keeping an eye out for your child’s physical and mental health can help you recognize when they may be struggling.